Bruno Fernandes: 2022–2023: Ending the trophy drought

-2023–present: Club captaincy and FA Cup win
+2023–present: Club captaincy, FA Cup win, and assist record

 On 20 July 2023, Fernandes was named as Harry Maguire's replacement as club captain.
 On 26 August, Fernandes scored his first goal of the season, netting a penalty, and also assisting Casemiro in a 3–2 comeback win over Nottingham Forest.
 The following months, United endured a difficult start to the season, most notably in the Premier League and Champions League, finishing last in their group.
 Fernandes' captaincy came under scrutiny, despite being the football player who played the most minutes in world football, with 72 games and 6,666 minutes dating from 15 September 2022 to 2023.
 In January 2024, during the winter transfer window, Fernandes was the recipient of a contract offer worth €100 million from Saudi Pro League side Al-Hilal.
 If he had accepted the offer, he would have joined his national teammate Rúben Neves, as well as former manager Jorge Jesus, who was keen on signing him.
 However, the deal was eventually turned down by Fernandes, who felt he had unfinished business at United, stating that he was "happy [...] focused on Man United".

 On 7 April 2024, Fernandes scored his 50th Premier League goal from 50 yards in a 2–2 draw against United's arch rivals Liverpool at Old Trafford.
 He was then named Manchester United Player of the Month for April after scoring seven goals in six appearances that month.
 On 23 May, Fernandes won the Sir Matt Busby Player of the Year, becoming a three-time recipient of the award.
 In the 2024 FA Cup final against local rivals Manchester City, Fernandes assisted Kobbie Mainoo's goal in an eventual 2–1 win for United, winning his second trophy with the club and his first as club captain.
 After the match, pundit and former United midfielder Roy Keane praised Fernandes: "I've been critical of Bruno over the years, but I've been proven wrong, his leadership was outstanding.
 I've always mentioned how brilliant he is as a player."
 In July, Fernandes was linked with a move to Saudi Arabia, with two clubs in the Saudi Pro League interested in him, but these rumours were dispelled in August when his contract with Manchester United was extended to 30 June 2027.